top of page

 Weight: 9.75lbs (4.43kg) without pad.
 10lbs 3oz (4.63kg with pad)

 Light boards are awesome.
 They are easy to throw around on the water.
 They are also easy to carry across the beach.
 It's hard to find fault in a light board in normal conditions.
 I think I spend an abnormally high amount of time riding in high winds in comparison to most riders.
 I've jokingly started to say that anything under 30 knots should be considered "light wind" while winds 30 and up are "good winds."
 When gusts reach 40 knots I feel like light boards get themselves in trouble.
-They have a tendency to take flight on the beach as well as on the water when unattended.
+They have a tendency to take flight on the beach when unattended so make sure your kit is well secured.

 Deck, Hull, Rail Shape:

-I'm not a shaper myself so I'm just going to share the shape details direct from Sunova and will add a few comments below:
+I'm not a shaper myself so I'm just going to share the shape details direct from Sunova:

 The Foil Box: